Smoking and the use of electronic cigarettes is not permitted in the hall, car park and garden while the pre-school is running.

 Child’s birthday: 1 Jan to 31 March 1 April to 31 August 1 Sept to 31 Dec When funding starts: 1 April 1 September 1 January

-Once your child becomes eligible to claim the funding for 3 and 4 year olds, should your hours exceed the funding limit of 15 hours per week, you will be charged £4.75 per hour (from September 2017).
+When your child becomes eligible to claim the funding for 3 and 4 year olds, and the hours they attend exceed 15 hours per week or 570 hours per birthday year, then fees are payable to the pre-school.
+With effect from September 2017, these are charged at an hourly rate of £4.75.
 Fees can be paid in instalments, and we accept childcare vouchers.
 Further information regarding fees and their payment is available from the pre-school.

 30 hours funding

-The pre-school is currently open for 25 hours each week and will be offering funded hours to any families who are eligible for the 30 hours funding for their 3 or 4 year child.
+The pre-school is currently open for 25 hours each week and offers funded hours to families who are eligible for the 30 hours funding for their 3 or 4 year child.
+The pre-school’s provision may be paired with another participating childcare provider, to allow parents to claim the full 30 hours of childcare.
+Under the 30 hours funded scheme the maximum funded hours in a birthday year is 1140.
 Further information on this funding is available from the Local Authority through the following link:

 Additionally, the Government have released a website called ‘Childcare Choices’ for parents to find out more about the help they can have with childcare costs.